National University of Natural Medicine: History

-The National University of Natural Medicine is the oldest programmatically accredited naturopathic medical school in North America.
 NUNM began in the early 1950s, in response to the termination of the naturopathic program at Western States Chiropractic College.
 Members of the profession from Oregon, Washington and British Columbia planned the founding of the school and in May 1956, Charles Stone, W. Martin Bleything and Frank Spaulding executed the Articles of Incorporation of the National College of Naturopathic Medicine in Portland, Oregon.

 NCNM opened other satellite campus locations in Seattle and Kansas.
-NCNM's board of trustees and college administration (including John Bastyr, Joe Boucher, Robert Fleming, Gerald Farnsworth, Joe Pizzorno and Bruce Canvasser) decided to unify all of its campus locations in Portland.
 The first physical location owned by the college was the Market Street campus in southeast Portland.